MIT-Emerging-Talent/ET6-practice-code-review/collaboration/learning_goals.md

    - Foster a culture of continuous learning and improvement, encouraging the team to grow both technically and professionally through feedback and collaboration.

+### Abdul Qader Dost

+## 1. Learn Git and GitHub

+- Master the fundamentals of version control using Git.
+- Become proficient in using GitHub for collaboration, including creating branches, committing changes, and merging pull requests.
+- Understand the use of GitHub issues, pull requests, and project boards for project tracking.

+## 2. Collaboration and Communication

+- Improve communication skills for effective teamwork in a collaborative coding environment.
+- Learn how to share progress, ask for help, and provide feedback to team members.
+- Foster a collaborative environment through regular check-ins and discussions on Slack or GitHub discussions.

+## 3. Code Review

+- Understand best practices for conducting code reviews.
+- Learn how to give constructive feedback on code while focusing on improving the quality and maintainability of the project.
+- Get comfortable reviewing others’ code and making suggestions for improvement.

+## 4. Project Management with GitHub

+- Use GitHub tools for project management, such as project boards, issues, and milestones.
+- Track progress, manage tasks, and prioritize work within the GitHub repository.
+- Learn how to break down large tasks into smaller, manageable parts and ensure deadlines are met.

+## 5. Learning Recursion Algorithms

+- Understand the concept of recursion and how it applies to problem-solving.
+- Implement common recursive algorithms and troubleshoot recursive logic.
+- Apply recursion to real-world problems and optimize recursive solutions where necessary.

 ---

 *Each team member is encouraged to add their individual goals below to document